Why are the quotes I’m getting so expensive?

 During 2010 an Ohio Department of Energy Grant was available that covered 1/3 of the system cost.
 These grants were VERY quickly exhausted.
 The fiscal year for the grant system runs July to July, and they are filled on a first come first served basis each year.
 This leaves THREE other ways to pay off your solar investment:

-1: Until 2018 the Federal Government will refund 30% of your solar system cost on your tax return via form 5695 (residential energy credits) until the credit drops to 10% in 2022.
+1: Until 2021 the Federal Government will refund 26 or 22% of your solar system cost on your tax return via form 5695 (residential energy credits) until the credit drops to 10% in 2022.
 No telling how long it will last after that, or if Biden will change anything in his administration.

 2: You will reduce your electric bill by the amount of power your solar system produces by way of a Net metering agreement with the power company.
 This reduction in electric bill will continue for the life of the system – at least 25 to 30 years!
 With the expected RISE in electric rates, your savings will be even greater!